mongodb/docs/source/reference/mongorestore.rst

-   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :program:`mongod`, which allows :program:`mongorestore` to import data into MongoDB instances where each database is located in a distinct directory on the disk.
+   Use the :option:`--directoryperdb` in conjunction with the corresponding option to :program:`mongod`, which allows :program:`mongorestore` to import data into MongoDB instances that have every database's files saved in discrete directories on the disk.
 This option is only relevant when specifying the :option:`--dbpath` option.

 .. option:: --journal